Wenderson-P/curso-react-alura/README.md

-Projeto feito atráves das video-aulas do curso de react da alura.
+Projeto feito atráves das video-aulas do curso de react da alura. <br>
-Simples, mas que tem toda a base para um bom front-end
+Simples, mas que tem toda a base para um bom desenvolvimento front-end

+[English]
+Project made from the video lessons of the alura react course. <br/>
+Simple but has a good foundation for a front end development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).